 The parkland went through a significant vision planning process in 2018, and the plan was approved in early 2019.
 Through that process, priority projects were identified, with trails and play space being high on the list of community desired amenities.
-Austin Parks Foundation partnered with PARD, with support by St. David’s Foundation, to develop a trailhead on Springdale Road to give community access and make trail improvements, which were completed in 2021.
-In late 2021, the refined design of the adjacent play space will be completed, plans will be submitted for permitting and development of that space is anticipated to begin in 2022.
+Austin Parks Foundation partnered with the Parks and Recreation Department (PARD), with support from St. David’s Foundation, to develop a trailhead on Springdale Road to give community access and make trail improvements, which were completed in 2021.
+The refined design of the adjacent play space has been completed and development of that space is anticipated to begin in late 2022.

 Virtual Community Meeting

-- Join us for the second community meeting about the improvements coming to Little Walnut Creek Greenbelt!
-At this meeting, we will share project updates and review the updated design and features that were developed for the playground area.
-Spanish interpretation will be provided.
+- At this meeting, the project team shared updates and reviewed the updated design and features that were developed for the playground area.
+Spanish interpretation was provided.